ArupKotal/My_Portfolio/README.md

 # My_Portfolio
-• Constructed a responsible website that encompassed my projects, talents, and personal information. <b>
+• Constructed a responsible website that encompassed my projects, talents, and personal information. <br>
 • The frontend is crafted using HTML ,SCSS & CSS and the backend is crafted using JavaScript.